SAP-archive/openui5-masterdetail-app/README.md

 # openui5-masterdetail-app

 > [OpenUI5](https://github.com/SAP/openui5) master-detail skeleton app using Grunt & Bower.
-The Master-Detail application template implements a typical split-screen layout, one of the design patterns that is specified by the [SAP Fiori Design Guidelines](https://experience.sap.com/fiori-design/).
+The Master-Detail application template implements a typical flexible column layout with two pages, one of the design patterns that is specified by the [SAP Fiori Design Guidelines](https://experience.sap.com/fiori-design/).
 It includes generic application functionality and tests that can be easily extended with custom functionality if needed.
-You can find more documentation on this template [here](https://sapui5.hana.ondemand.com/#docs/guide/8ed9339f3a99418e82a02f0fb4b5d6b9.html).
+You can find more documentation on this template [here](https://openui5.hana.ondemand.com/#docs/guide/8ed9339f3a99418e82a02f0fb4b5d6b9.html).

 ## Getting started